openstack-archive/fuel-plugin-lma-collector/doc/user/source/configuration.rst

    :alt: The LMA Collector settings
    :align: center

-4. Check the 'The Logging, Monitoring and Alerting (LMA) Collector Plugin' box and fill-in the required fields as indicated below.
+4. Tick the 'The Logging, Monitoring and Alerting (LMA) Collector Plugin' box and fill-in the required fields as indicated below.

   a.
 Provide an 'Environment Label' of your choice to tag your data (optional).